-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lanoka Harbor is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Lanoka Harbor isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lanoka Harbor are a mix of both white- and blue-collar jobs.
 Overall, Lanoka Harbor is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Lanoka Harbor who work in office and administrative support (16.01%), management occupations (11.06%), and teaching (9.73%).
+There are especially a lot of people living in Lanoka Harbor who work in office and administrative support (14.08%), healthcare (9.97%), and management occupations (9.57%).

-Because of many things, Lanoka Harbor is a great place for families with children to consider.
-First of all, many other families with children live here, making Lanoka Harbor a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Lanoka Harbor has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Lanoka Harbor is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Lanoka Harbor’s overall crime rate is lower than average for the country.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Lanoka Harbor has relatively fewer families with younger children, and/or college students.
 Combined, this makes Lanoka Harbor a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-One of the nice things about Lanoka Harbor is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Lanoka Harbor is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Lanoka Harbor is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

+Lanoka Harbor is a somewhat ethnically-diverse town.
 The people who call Lanoka Harbor home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lanoka Harbor residents report their race to be White, followed by Black or African-American.
 Lanoka Harbor also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.07% of the town’s residents.
-Important ancestries of people in Lanoka Harbor include Italian, Irish, German, English, and Polish.
+People of Hispanic or Latino origin account for 11.74% of the town’s residents.
+Important ancestries of people in Lanoka Harbor include Irish, Italian, English, German, and Polish.

 The most common language spoken in Lanoka Harbor is English.
 Other important languages spoken here include Polish and Spanish.